dogweather/forkful/content/en/elm/numbers/generating-random-numbers.md

   \ as\u2026"
 lastmod: '2024-03-13T22:45:00.005764-06:00'
 model: gpt-4-0125-preview
-summary: "Generating random numbers in Elm involves using the `Random` module to produce\
-  \ pseudo-random numbers, which come in handy for a variety of tasks such as\u2026"
+summary: Generating random numbers in Elm involves using the `Random` module to produce pseudo-random numbers, which come in handy for a variety of tasks such as games, simulations, and even as part of algorithms that require stochastic processes.
 title: Generating random numbers
 weight: 12
 ---